British literature: The novel

 It was in the Victorian era (1837–1900) that the novel became the leading literary genre in English.
 Women played an important part in this rising popularity both as authors and as readers.
 Monthly serialising of fiction encouraged this surge in popularity, due to a combination of the rise of literacy, technological advances in printing, and improved economics of distribution.
 Circulating libraries, that allowed books to be borrowed for an annual subscription, were a further factor in the rising popularity of the novel.

 Charles Dickens (1812–70) emerged on the literary scene in the late 1830s and soon became probably the most famous novelist in the history of British literature.
 Dickens fiercely satirised various aspects of society, including the workhouse in Oliver Twist, the failures of the legal system in Bleak House.
-In more recent years Dickens has been most admired for his later novels, such as Dombey and Son (1846–48), Bleak House (1852–53) and Little Dorrit (1855–57), Great Expectations (1860–1), and Our Mutual Friend (1864–65).
+In more recent years, Dickens has been most admired for his later novels, such as Dombey and Son (1846–1848), Bleak House (1852–1853) and Little Dorrit (1855–1857), Great Expectations (1860–1861), and Our Mutual Friend (1864–1865).

-An early rival to Dickens was William Makepeace Thackeray (1811–63), who during the Victorian period ranked second only to him, but he is now much less read and is known almost exclusively for Vanity Fair (1847).
+An early rival to Dickens was William Makepeace Thackeray (1811–1863), who during the Victorian period ranked second only to him, but he is now much less read and is known almost exclusively for Vanity Fair (1847).

 The Brontë sisters, Emily, Charlotte and Anne, were other significant novelists in the 1840s and 1850s.
-Their novels caused a sensation when they were first published but were subsequently accepted as classics.
-Charlotte Brontë's (1816–55) work was Jane Eyre, broke new ground in being written from an intensely first-person female perspective.
-Emily Brontë's (1818–48) novel was Wuthering Heights and, according to Juliet Gardiner, "the vivid sexual passion and power of its language and imagery impressed, bewildered and appalled reviewers".
-The third Brontë novel of 1847 was Anne Brontë's (1820–49) Agnes Grey, which deals with the lonely life of a governess.
+Their novels caused a sensation when they were first published and subsequently were accepted as classics.
+Charlotte Brontë's (1816–1855) work was Jane Eyre, broke new ground in being written from an intensely first-person female perspective.
+Emily Brontë's (1818–1848) novel was Wuthering Heights and, according to Juliet Gardiner, "the vivid sexual passion and power of its language and imagery impressed, bewildered and appalled reviewers".
+The third Brontë novel of 1847 was Anne Brontë's (1820–1849) Agnes Grey, which deals with the lonely life of a governess.

-Elizabeth Gaskell (1810–65) was also a successful writer and North and South contrasts the lifestyle in the industrial north of England with the wealthier south.
+Elizabeth Gaskell (1810–1865) was also a successful writer and North and South contrasts the lifestyle in the industrial north of England with the wealthier south.

-Anthony Trollope (1815–82) was one of the most successful, prolific and respected English novelists of the Victorian era.
-Some of his best-loved works are set in the imaginary west country county of Barsetshire, including The Warden (1855) and Barchester Towers (1857).
+Anthony Trollope (1815–1882) was one of the more successful, prolific and respected English novelists of the Victorian era.
+Some of his works are set in the imaginary west country county of Barsetshire, including The Warden (1855) and Barchester Towers (1857).
 Trollope's novels portray the lives of the landowning and professional classes of early Victorian England.